dove0dowg/dove0dowg/README.md

 - 👋 Hi, I’m @dove0dowg
 - 👀 I’m interested in Data Science, ML, DL, AI and Maths.
-- 🧷 I know some Python, SQL, Docker, C# and VBA.
+- 🧷 I know some Python, SQL, and VBA.
 - 🌱 I’m currently learning Maths, PostgreSQL and some C++.
 - 💞️ I’m looking to collaborate on my forecrypt project.
 Ready to hear any suggestions!
 - 📫 Telegram: @deaddow88